 Chulu Far East peak was first climbed in 1955 by a German expedition via the northeast ridge.
 The peak together with Chulu West forms an integral part of the Manang Himal, which in turn is part of the Larger Damodar Himal.
 The Peak lies to the south-east of Chulu West and is a comparatively smaller peak.

 Our trek follows the Chhetaji Khola to reach a campsite at Yak Kharaka of 4000m.
 From there to the Chulu Far East Base Camp trek is very steep.
-The Base Camp is set above a waterfall at 4700m and as we aim to arrive by lunchtime, the afternoon can be spent on an acclimatization climb.
-Basecamp to our high camp is also steep, the high camp set on a rocky platform near a small lake at 5300m.
-Next morning we climb to the summit along a route, which is both rocky and icy, but always steep so that we need to fix ropes to reach the south-west col. From there a snow ridge continues to the summit where the view takes in Annapurna II, III, IV, Gangapurna, Manaslu, Pisang Peak, Chulu west, and the north side Himlung valley.
+The Base Camp is set above a waterfall at 4700m.
+And as we aim to arrive by lunchtime, so the afternoon can be spent on an acclimatization climb.
+Basecamp to our high camp is also steep.
+The high camp is set on a rocky platform near a small lake at 5300m.
+The next morning we climb to the summit along a route, which is both rocky and icy, but always steep so that we need to fix ropes to reach the southwest col. From there a snow ridge continues to the summit where the view takes in Annapurna II, III, IV, Gangapurna, Manaslu, Pisang Peak, Chulu west, and the north side of Himlung valley.

 Note: B=Breakfast, L= Lunch, D=Dinner

 Arrival and pick up from the international airport in Kathmandu after some refreshment, we will invite you for a traditional Nepali dinner.

 After breakfast we drive for the sightseeing in Kathmandu valley including, Kathmandu Darbar square, Swayambhunath Temple , Boudhanath Stupa & Pashupatinath Temple.